Truth, sacrifice and love for enemies in Wonder Woman 1984Written by Subby Szterszky

-It’s an ending that audiences could not have seen coming.
-Rather than crushing her adversaries in an epic beatdown, Diana triumphs by redeeming them through compassionate persuasion, turning enemies into friends.
-In Diana’s own words, “Greatness is not what you think.”
+It’s an ending audiences could not have seen coming.
+Rather than crushing her adversaries in an epic battle, Diana triumphs by redeeming them through compassionate persuasion, turning enemies into friends.
+In Diana’s words, “Greatness is not what you think.”

 The power of stories

 Unlike other superheroes, Wonder Woman isn’t driven by personal tragedy or a quest for retribution.
 Instead, she’s motivated by love and kindness and a genuine desire to seek the best for humanity.
 She’s more about protecting the innocent than punishing the guilty.

 This positive, uplifting ethos lies at the heart of both Wonder Woman films, courtesy of their director, Patty Jenkins.
 “I truly believe in the power of story to inspire and to process different things that we face in our lives,” Jenkins said in an interview about WW84.
 “And what better way to use a superhero story than to try to inspire the next generation . . . to be a hero themselves, find the hero within themselves, find the bravery and the courage to make difficult choices and try to save the world?”